dawehner/menu_per_role/README.txt

 <DRUPAL 6>
 Installation
 ------------
-Unfortunately you need to apply to patches to the drupal core files.
+Up to Drupal 6.9, you need to apply a patch to a menu file from Drupal core.
+This bug has now been fixed in the core (6.10+).

 o Patch drupal-menu-submit-6.6.patch
   (same patch for 6.7, 6.8 and 6.9)